 Giving blood takes about an hour, and the difference it can make for patients who receive lifesaving transfusions can last a lifetime!
-Whether you are donating at an MVRBC Donor Center or on a mobile blood drive, the donation process follows these four steps:
+Whether you are donating at a Donor Center or on a mobile blood drive, the donation process follows four steps.

 2. Screening: you will then proceed to the donor screening area, which has two distinct steps.
 You will receive a mini-physical (blood pressure, temperature and hemoglobin check) to make sure you are healthy and well enough to give blood.

-3. Giving Blood: after completing the physical screening and Universal Donor History Questionnaire, an MVRBC phlebotomist will lead you to a donor bed.
+3. Giving Blood: after completing the physical screening and Universal Donor History Questionnaire, a phlebotomist will lead you to a donor bed.
 The phlebotomist will help you lean back on the reclining donor bed and cleanse the area on your forearm where the needle will be inserted.

 4. Post-Donation Fluids and Snacks: following your donation, you will sit up on the donor bed and proceed to the donor canteen area to drink fluids and eat a light snack.
 It is important to begin eat and drink right after your donation as your body will begin replacing the cells you donated right away.
 Be sure to rest well and drink plenty of fluids before and after giving blood.